Devolved taxes

 National taxes

-Following the Calman Commission, the Scotland Act 2012 and the Scotland Act 2016, two fully devolved taxes apply in Scotland from 1 April 2015.
+Following the Calman Commission, the Scotland Act 2012 and the Scotland Act 2016, two fully devolved taxes were introduced in Scotland from 1 April 2015.
 These are:

-Air passenger duty is due to be fully devolved to Scotland and replaced by air departure tax, but this is on hold.
+Air passenger duty is due to be fully devolved to Scotland and replaced by air departure tax, with effect from 1 April 2027.
+The Scottish government is currently exploring an exemption for certain flights to and from Highlands and Islands airports.

 The Scotland Act 2012 gave the Scottish parliament the power to introduce a Scottish rate of income tax.
 The Scottish rate of income tax (SRIT) took effect on 6 April 2016 and applied to Scottish taxpayers during the tax year 2016/17.
 HMRC were responsible for collecting and administering the SRIT.
 Scottish income tax replaced the SRIT with effect from 6 April 2017.